Sarita-16/JavaScript/README.md

 # practiceDay8.js

 1. Find 2nd largest element from an Array
-2. Remove duplicates from an Array using foreach & slice() method
+2. Remove duplicates from an Array using foreach() method
 3. Remove duplicates from an Array using set() method \\ set() method : create collections of unique values